Frequently Asked Questions

 When can I apply?

 Most programs admit for the fall quarter only.
-The graduate application is available starting September 15.
-Check with your program of interest to see if they offer winter or spring admission if that is what you’re looking for.
+The graduate application is available starting September 1.
+Check with your program of interest if you have specific questions.

 What is required to apply to UCI?

 The general requirements for admission are:

 - Completion of a Bachelor’s degree or its equivalent from a recognized institution with degree standards equivalent to those of the University of California.

 - Minimum cumulative undergraduate GPA of 3.0 or its equivalent.

 - Individual programs may have additional requirements.
 Please check with the program for their individual requirements.
 The general requirements to apply are:

 - Official GRE test scores (except for the MFA, Nursing, Business and CLS-MAS programs).